KidSysco/tkw-public-web/README.md

 10. Make any changes needed to the code.
 Commit your changes.
 Push them to origin/master or create a merge request.

-11. Push your changes or create a Merge Request.

-12. The next time the production container is re-built, the latest code will be pulled from git.
+11. The next time the production container is re-built, the latest code will be pulled from git.

 # Running and Updating the Container for Production Use